Entries categorized as ‘One Man's Diagnosis of Biz Caz Blues’

 “You’re the sixth employee who’s come to talk to me about the exact same symptoms in the past three months.
 This is more than a coincidence.
 And there may be many more who haven’t come forward yet.”

-Categories: One Man's Diagnosis of Biz Caz Blues
+One Man’s Diagnosis of Biz Caz Blues, Part 3: Banana Republic in the Rain

 The day of my diagnosis I wore a wrinkle resistant Club Room dress shirt that was pale blue with white checks.
 The horizontal white lines were slightly bolder than their vertical brethren.
 I thought it was an illusion at first but it’s not.